populationgenomics/metamist/docs/installation.md

 This document provides detailed instructions on how to install the project.
 Follow these steps to set up the project on your local system.

-Instructions for Windows should theoretically work but we have only tested this project to work on -nix systems.
-As such, we are unable to verify any discrepancies on Windows, and there could be slight variations in your setup.

 ## Prerequisites

 [Homebrew](https://brew.sh) is the simplest way to install system dependencies needed for this project.